-The Wiley CPAexcel Exam Review: Regulation self-study program is partitioned into 17 topics or modules.
-Since each module is clearly defined and should be studied separately, you have the task of preparing for the CPA Regulation exam by tackling 17 manageable tasks.
-Partitioning the overall project into 17 modules makes preparation psychologically easier, since you sense yourself completing one small step at a time rather than seemingly never completing one or a few large steps.
+The CPA Examination Review self-study program is partitioned into 48 topics or modules.
+Since each module is clearly defined and should be studied separately, you have the task of preparing for the CPA exam partitioned into 48 manageable tasks.
+Partitioning the overall project into 48 modules makes preparation psychologically easier, since you sense yourself completing one small step at a time rather than seemingly never completing one or a few large steps.

-By completing the following "Preliminary Estimate of Your Present Knowledge of Subject" inventory below, organized by the 17 modules in this program, you will tabulate your strong and weak areas at the beginning of your study program.
+By completing the following "Preliminary Estimate of Your Knowledge of Subject" inventory, organized by the 48 modules in this program, you will have a tabulation of your strong and weak areas at the beginning of your study program.
 This will help you budget your limited study time.
-Note that you should begin studying the material in each module by answering up to 1/4 of the total multiple-choice questions covering that module's topics (see instruction 4.A. in the next section).
+Note that you should begin studying the material in each module by answering up to 1/4 of the total multiple-choice questions in Volume 2 covering that module's topics.
 This "mini-exam" should constitute a diagnostic evaluation as to the amount of review and study you need.